brandonroberts/angular/aio/content/getting-started/index.md

  * The `Component` decorator, which provides metadata about the component, including its templates, styles, and a selector.
  * An exported class, which handles functionality for the component.

-*JAF: By our terminology, a component also includes the html and css.
-Is there a term for the collection here, what's in the .ts file specifically?*
+*JAF: By our current definitions, a component also includes the html and css.
+Is there a term for the collection here, the collection of what's in the .ts file specifically?
+It comes up in terms of "open the component .ts file" where the other files have names "component template file" and "component style file" that are alternatives to "component .html file" and "component .css file".*

 Right now, the `TopBarComponent` doesn't do much, but you'll update it to show the name of your store.